stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 the stone city and the white apes as it had been told to him.

-  According to Mwanu, the grey city and the hybrid creatures were no more, having been annihilated by the warlike N&rsquo;bangus many years ago.
+  According to Mwanu, the grey city and the hybrid creatures were no more, having been annihilated by the warlike N'bangus many years ago.
 This tribe, after destroying most of the edifices and killing the live beings, had carried off the stuffed goddess which had been the object of their quest; the white ape-goddess which the strange beings worshipped, and which was held by Congo tradition to be the form of one who had reigned as a princess among